GustavEikaas/easy-dotnet.nvim/docs/debugging.md

 5. Wait for breakpoint to be hit
 6. You can now `<F10>` step over, `<F11>` step into, `<F5>` continue and more (see code)

+In the DAP REPL, assignment expressions like `x = 5` reassign the variable in the current stack frame.

 ## Configuration

 ```lua